 Basic features

-The free-to-use version of Backwater Finance (a.k.a. the Basic license) has these features (and more, as they say) …
+Some of the features offered by the free-to-use version of Backwater Finance (a.k.a., the Basic license) …

 Simple, powerful bookkeeping tool

-Profiles allow data for multiple personas to be maintained with a single device.
+Profiles allow data for multiple personas to be maintained separately with a single device (a.k.a., multitenancy).
+Profiles contain accounts and transactions.

 No ads, tracking, or data harvesting